pepoluan/ohmyzsh/plugins/gentoo/README.md

 ### The `ekrnlmk!` command:

-Performs the compile + install process for the selected kernel.
+Performs the compile + install process for the selected kernel, INCLUDING compilation of kernel modules, if any.

 It supports several options/switches, which you can read by running `ekrnlmk! --help`.
 The most helpful one is probably `--no-clean` which skips the `make clean` stage,